Thunderbirds Are Go: Set design

-The art department directors, Bob Bell and Keith Wilson, divided their efforts: Wilson worked on Series Two while Bell concentrated on the film.
-Sets that Bell made for the film included the Glenn Field Control Tower and news conference room, the Swinging Star interiors, and re-designed versions of various locations on Tracy Island.

-The set design for the Space Exploration Center conference room was heavily influenced by producer Sylvia Anderson, who insisted on a tangerine and black colour scheme in vivid contrast with the blue of the SEC officials' uniforms.
+Art department directors Bob Bell and Keith Wilson divided their efforts, Wilson working on Series Two while Bell concentrated on the film.
+Bell's sets for the film included the Glenn Field Control Tower and news conference room, the Swinging Star interiors, and re-designed versions of various locations on Tracy Island.
+The design of the Space Exploration Center conference room was heavily influenced by producer Sylvia Anderson, who insisted on a tangerine and black colour scheme in vivid contrast with the blue uniforms of the SEC officials.
 Filming of the conference room scene involved the simultaneous operation of 20 puppets, a feat that APF could not have achieved on a TV budget.

-Lane commented: "Thunderbirds Are Go was done like an episode but on a bigger scale.
+Lane said of the design: "Thunderbirds Are Go was done like an episode but on a bigger scale.
 Whereas we would think that it might be nice to do a particular shot on the series but couldn't afford to, with Thunderbirds Are Go we just did it because we had the money."
-In the Swinging Star scenes, background characters are represented by enlarged black-and-white photographs.
-Anderson compared these scenes to a "Busby Berkeley sequence" due to their surrealism, aspects of which include a giant guitar and pink "space clouds" composed of dry ice.
-She stated that the appearance of real-life celebrities in puppet form helped the film's promotion.
+Background characters at the Swinging Star were represented by enlarged black-and-white photographs.
+Anderson compared the dream sequence to a "Busby Berkeley sequence" on account of its surrealism, aspects of which included a giant guitar and pink "space clouds" made using dry ice.
+She believed that the portrayal of real-life singers in puppet form helped the film's promotion.